 You may have space on your property that can accommodate outdoor dining, such as a courtyard or on-site car park.

-In many cases, businesses can use these spaces without the need for a planning permit.
-However, in some cases the law requires a planning permit.
+In many cases, businesses can use use and/or construct temporary buildings in these spaces without the need to apply for, or amend an existing planning permit.

 - pedestrian access

 - disability access

 - impact on other community members who use the space

 Any applications to use public space for outdoor dining received after 11 October 2020 will be considered on a case by case basis.